 - Literature research of citizen science, data science, scientific literacy and data literacy competencies; - Definition of the anaölysis structure (name, year, author, method, evaluation method, mentioned competences); - Including all competencies from the analyzed approaches (citizen science, scientific literacy and data literacy competencies); - 4.
-Formation of main categories of the competences; - 6.
-Removal of redundancies in the main categories;
+Formation of main categories of the competences; - Removal of redundancies in the main categories; - Division of the upper categories into knowledge, skills, and attitudes;

-7. Division of the upper categories into knowledge, skills, and attitudes;
+8. Identification of interfaces or overlaps of upper categories of citizen science, scientific literacy and data literacy;

-- 8. Identification of interfaces or overlaps of upper categories of citizen science, scientific literacy and data literacy; - Creation of the overlaps of upper categories including an activity description "I am aware of ....
-I do"; - 10.
+- Creation of the overlaps of upper categories including an activity description "I am aware of I do"; - 10.
 Visualization of the overlaps of Scientific Literacy, Data Literacy and Citizen Science.

 In the first step, a literature research on necessary competencies of Citizen Science projects was conducted.
 As a result, the competency fields "data science", "data literacy", "scientific literacy" and "citizen science" competencies were identified.
 More on, the overlapping and similarities of data literacy, scientific literacy and citizen science competencies were identified, and the competencies were collapsed into one map.
-Due to the smaller significance of data science, data science competencies were not considered in the combined "big map".
-In a next step, upper categories were formulated to be able to evaluate the competencies in a next step through expert interviews.
+Due to the smaller significance of data science, data science competencies were formulated to be able to evaluate the competencies in a next step through expert interviews.
 The upper categories were created due to the fact that it is not possible to list 200 competencies.